 According to the election schedule, the final slate of nominations to the Board of Governors shall be prepared by the Nominations Committee and sent to the CASS Executive Office for the preparation of a ballot.
 The ballot shall provide the opportunity to vote for write-in candidates for the Board of Governors.

-The Nominations Committee shall nominate at least nine (9) individuals from the Society membership, excluding students and affiliates, to fill member-at-large seats on the Board of Governors.
-During the year in which the term expires for the current Regional Members at Large, the Nominations Committee shall also nominate, for each of the expiring position(s), at least three (3) individuals from the Society members at large of the corresponding region(s), excluding students and affiliates.
+The Nominations Committee shall nominate at least one and a half (1.5) times the number of vacant positions in a given year from the Society membership, excluding undergraduate and graduate students and affiliates, to fill member-at-large seats on the Board of Governors.
+During the year in which the term expires for the current Regional Members at Large, the Nominations Committee shall also nominate, for each of the expiring position(s), at least two (2) individuals from the Society members at large of the corresponding region(s), excluding undergraduate and graduate students and affiliates.
 A candidate can be nominated for both Member at Large and Regional Member at Large.
 Each nominee shall be consulted prior to the nomination to see if he/she will serve.
 If any nominee declines the nomination, his/her name shall be withdrawn.

 A notice shall be sent to each member of the Society, with a description of the process for casting ballots using the electronic voting website.
 Those members eligible to vote but who do not have registered email addresses will be provided paper ballots.
 Members may request paper ballots if they prefer.
 Only votes cast on the election website or ballots received on or before the prescribed deadline will be counted.
 The Society Executive Office shall transmit the results of the election to the President and Chair of the Nominations Committee at the close of the ballot and once official results have been received.